 Tea breaks

-Employees are entitled to a paid ten (10) minute tea break in each four (4) hours worked at a time to be agreed between CIG and the employee.
-Subject to agreement between CIG and an employee, such breaks may alternatively be taken as a single twenty (20) minute break.
+Employees are entitled to a paid ten (10) minute tea break for each four (4) hours worked to be taken at a suitable time during the shift.
 Tea breaks will count as time worked.

 Superannuation

 Superannuation contributions will be made on employees’ behalf into their nominated superannuation fund in accordance with the applicable superannuation legislation.
 The rights and obligations in this clause supplement those in superannuation legislation.